Collie's squirrel: Description

 Sometimes referred to as a "gray squirrel" in Mexico, the Collie's squirrel is a medium-sized squirrel with a gray coat.
 The back (dorsum) is usually a darker gray with a yellowish wash down to the tail's base.
 The species sides are usually a light gray and the underside is typically white, although it can sometimes be a light orange color.
-The top of the tail, with the exception of the base, is black with a white wash.
-The underside of the tail is gray and the sides white.
+The top of the tail, except for the base, is black with a wash of white.
+The underside of the tail is gray and the sides are white.

-Recorded measurements of the Collie's squirrel average female specimens as measuring 243.4mm from head to base of tail and 260.4mm on the length of the tail.
-Males were recorded as measuring 248.6mm head to base of tail and 243.2mm on the length of the tail.
-Females were recorded as weighing 440.8g and males 335.2g.
+Recorded measurements of the Collie's squirrel show that female specimens average 243.4 mm from head to the base of the tail, with a tail length of 260.4 mm.
+Males average 248.6 mm from head to the base of the tail, with a tail length of 243.2 mm.
+Females were recorded as weighing 440.8 g, while males averaged 335.2 g.